wuudgh/js-functions-understanding/README.md

 Keep your written notes in an MD file in this repository so your instructors can read it afterwards.
 Commit and push regularly.

-At the end of all questions, in a new MD file, write in a few paragraphs an explanation in your own words of:
+At the end of all questions, in a new MD file describe in your own words:

 * What a function is
 * How function arguments work